Qzhang018/Q_Learn_as_PhD/README.md

 3. Hautus, M. J., Macmillan, N. A., & Creelman, C. D. (2021). *Detection Theory: A User's Guide*.
 Routledge.
 4. West, B. J. (2011). *Decision Making: A Psychophysics Application of Network Science*.
 World Scientific Publishing.

+Before jumping into computational cognitive modelling (what a fancy name), I should read **Gödel, Escher, Bach: an Eternal Golden** by Douglas R Hofstadter.
+It is a good book to remind everyone that this field has a tight link to computer science.

+I also put this article here: [The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information](https://www.musanim.com/miller1956/), this is the first experiment when undergraduate students encounter this field.
+It is fantastic!

+Other books may also helpful:
+1. Butz, M. V., & Kutter, E. F. (2017).
+How the mind comes into being: Introducing cognitive science from a functional and computational perspective.
+Oxford University Press.
+2. Sobel, C. P., & Li, P. (2015).
+The cognitive sciences: An interdisciplinary approach.
+Sage Publications.
+3. Friedenberg, J., Silverman, G., & Spivey, M. J. (2021).
+Cognitive science: an introduction to the study of mind.
+Sage Publications.
+4. Margaret A. Boden.
+(2008).
+Mind as machine: A history of cognitive science.
+Oxford University Press.
+5. Reisberg, D. (1997).
+Cognition: Exploring the science of the mind.
+WW Norton & Co.
+6. Sun, R. (2008).
+The Cambridge handbook of computational psychology (pp. 3-20).
+New York: Cambridge University Press.
+7. Busemeyer, J. R., Wang, Z., Townsend, J. T., & Eidels, A. (2015).
+The Oxford handbook of computational and mathematical psychology.
+Oxford University Press.

 ### Computational Cognitive Modelling
 This field focuses on building decision models, and I plan to dive deeper into it.
 I currently have two books on my reading list: